kobykotiv/virgin_fund/docs/API-INTEGRATION.md

 1. Display a prominent warning in the footer
 2. Use pre-defined mock data for all visualizations
 3. Indicate "Mock Data" within the chart visualization

+## Security

+### Encryption
+The application uses AES-GCM symmetric encryption to protect API credentials:
+- Credentials are encrypted before storage using a secure key
+- Each deployment should use a unique 32-character encryption key
+- The encryption key is stored in NEXT_PUBLIC_CREDENTIAL_ENCRYPTION_KEY
+- Development uses a default key that should not be used in production

+### Setup
+1. Create a .env.local file in your project root
+2. Add NEXT_PUBLIC_CREDENTIAL_ENCRYPTION_KEY with a 32-character secret
+3. Keep this key secure and different between environments
+4. Never commit the .env.local file to version control

 ## Troubleshooting